astro-otter/otter/paper/paper.md

 RESTful application programming interface (API) built-in to the OTTER backend database (hereafter the "OTTER API").
 Since the OTTER backend is built on the document database ArangoDB, using the RESTful API directly requires learning the Arango Query Language (AQL).
-For python-savvy astronomers this may be a roadblock to programmatic access to OTTER.
-Therefore, we created the OTTER API to make programmatic access easy and fast for astronomers.
-In addition to wrapping the RESTful API, the OTTER Python API also provides additional methods for 1) Converting the stored photometry in standard units; 2) Helper methods for querying additional astronomy database servicesl and 3) Methods for quickly plotting the photometry stored in OTTER.
+Since AQL has a niche user base, OTTER users unfamiliar with it may face a roadblock to programmatic access to OTTER.
+To overcome this barrier, we created the OTTER Python API to make programmatic access easy and fast.
+In addition to wrapping the RESTful API, the OTTER Python API also provides additional methods for 1) Converting the stored photometry in standard units; 2) Helper methods for querying additional astronomy database services; and 3) Methods for quickly plotting the photometry stored in OTTER.

 # Statement of need